Dev0psKing/se-assignment-2-introduction-to-software-engineering-Dev0psKing/README.md

 2. **Integration Testing**: Integration testing focuses on testing the interactions and interfaces between different units or components of the software.
 It verifies that the integrated components work together correctly and as intended.

 3. **System Testing**: System testing involves testing the entire software system as a whole, including all integrated components and their interactions with external systems or interfaces.
-It ensures that the
+It ensures that the system meets the specified functional and non-functional requirements.

+4. **Acceptance Testing:**:
-Your answers should be well-structured, concise, and to the point.
+Your answers should be well-struAcceptance testing is typically performed by end-users or stakeholders to validate that the software meets their requirements and expectations.
+It simulates real-world scenarios and ensures the software is ready for deployment.ctured, concise, and to the point.

 Provide real-world examples or case studies wherever possible.
 Cite any references or sources you use in your answers.
 Submit your completed assignment by [due date].